volcano-sh/website/content/en/docs/schduler_introduction.md

 Reclaim action is responsible for reclaiming the resources due to the cluster based on the queue weight when a new task enters the queue and the cluster resources cannot meet the needs of the current queue.
 ### backfill
-The backfill action is responsible for backfilling the tasks in the pending state into the cluster node to maximize the resource utilization of the node.
+Backfill action is responsible for backfilling the tasks in the pending state into the cluster node to maximize the resource utilization of the node.

 ## Plugins
 ### gang
-The gang plugin considers tasks that are not in ready state to have a higher priority.
+The gang plugin considers tasks that are not in ready state(including Binding / Bound / Running / Allocated / Succeed / Pipelined) to have a higher priority.
 It will decide whether to schedule the task by checking if the resources due to the queue can meet the resources required by the task to run minavailable pods after trying to reclaim resources.
 ### conformance
 The conformance plugin considers the tasks in namespace kube-system have higher priority.
 These tasks will not be preempted.
 ### DRF
 The DRF plugin considers that tasks with fewer resources have higher priority.
 It tries to calculate the total amount of resources allocated by the preemptor and the preempted, and triggers the preemption when the preemptor has less resources.
 ### nodeorder
-Nodeorder plugin returns the scores of all nodes for a task after passing a series of dimension scoring algorithms.
+The Nodeorder plugin returns the scores of all nodes for a task after passing a series of dimension scoring algorithms.
 The node with the highest score is considered to be the most suitable node for the task.
 ### predicates
 The predictions plugin determines whether a task is bound to a node through a series of dimensional evaluation algorithms.
 ### priority
-The priority plugin is used to compare the priority of two tasks.
+The priority plugin is used to compare the priority of two jobs / tasks.
 For two jobs, it decides whose priority is higher by comparing job.spec.priorityClassName.
 For two tasks, it decides whose priority is higher by comparing task.priorityClassName / task.createTime / task.id in order.
 ## Configuration
 Volcano scheduler is highly scalable because of its composition pattern design.
 Users can decide which actions and plugins to use according to their personal needs, and they can also implement customization based on the interface Action or plugin.
-The scheduler configuration is located in the configmap named volucano-scheduler-configmap, which is mounted in the path /volcano.scheduler in the scheduler container as volume.
+The scheduler configuration is located in the configmap named **volcano-scheduler-configmap**, which is mounted in the path /volcano.scheduler in the scheduler container as volume.
 ### How to get configuration of Volcano scheduler